Kurian property, MB (Photo by NCC)

 A natural partnership

 Thanks in part to generous funding from TD Bank Group (TD) through the TD Forests program, this property has now been protected in perpetuity.
-Its conservation adds to the Nature Conservancy of Canada's (NCC's) lands in the Whitemouth River Watershed Natural Area.
+Its conservation adds to the NCC's lands in the Whitemouth River Watershed Natural Area.

 The TD Forests program will increase the amount of forested lands protected and cared for by the Nature Conservancy of Canada.
 Over five years, the program will conserve an average of more than two football fields a day.
 TD and NCC are also engaging more Canadians in the mission to conserve our forests, which will safeguard not just the trees, but all the living things that rely on forested habitats.